If you have any suggestions or questions, please use the Comment section below.

 After you unmute yourself, please address the President and announce your name and church.

 Just for fun

-From 9:30 a.m to 9:55 a.m. please feel free to unmute yourself and say hello to everyone.
-Everyone’s microphones will be muted promptly at 9:55 a.m. to allow us all time to settle down and mentally prepare for the start of the business session.
+From 8 a.m to 8:25 a.m. please feel free to unmute yourself and say hello to anyone who is there.
+Everyone’s microphones will be muted promptly at 8:25 a.m. when Morning Prayer will begin.

 Chat – ‘to everyone’ should only be used for the following: